sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-01/fiori-ios-scpms-teched19-01.md

   - How to create a connection in the SAP Cloud Platform SDK for iOS Assistant
   - How to generate an app with the SAP Cloud Platform SDK for iOS Assistant

-Before you start, make sure you:

-  - Have downloaded [SAP Cloud Platform SDK for iOS](https://www.sap.com/developer/trials-downloads/additional-downloads/sap-cloud-platform-sdk-for-ios-14485.html) **version 3.0 SP02**.
-  - Have a trial account on SAP Cloud Platform.
-See [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account).
-  - Enabled the SAP Cloud Platform Mobile Services.
-See [Enable SAP Cloud Platform Mobile Services](fiori-ios-scpms-enable-ms-neo).

 ---

 [ACCORDION-BEGIN [Step 1: ](Enable SAP Cloud Platform Mobile Services)]